 Moving clocks forward is a direct result of moving clocks back.
 We change the clocks in the spring to save more daylight — and Daylight Saving Time has become part and parcel of everyday life.
-But the consequence is that clocks go back again in the autumn.

 But the consequence is that clocks go back again in the autumn.
 Here we look at how the quirk that is British Summertime came about and why a controversial habit prevails.

 One morning, in 1784, Benjamin Franklin was suddenly woken early and experienced something unexpected.
 His room was filled with light at 6am and he began to consider the true value of natural light.

 Franklin realised he would have wasted six hours of sunlight had he risen at noon and the knock-on effect would mean he was burning more candles late into the night.

 The cost of using those extra candles proved considerable.
 Consequently, Franklin advocated a radical change ― albeit based on the skewed belief that everyone had a lie-in until lunchtime!